sang-15/Mixing-Metabolomes/README.md

 - **-t**: the taxonomy information of the correspoding FASTA

 ## Output
-The wrapper will generate a 'Results' folder under '$HOME/' directory, and the folder contains the following: <br />
+The wrapper will generate a 'results' folder under '$HOME/' directory, and the folder contains the following: <br />

 - (Default) Downloaded assemble genome data from NCBI
-- Prokka output
+- Prokka folder with Prokka generated outputs
-- Silent gene output
+- gbk_results folder with prokka2kegg generated outputs
 - formatek_out.txt <br />
 Final gene list required by KEGG MAPPER